georchestra/georchestra-gateway/docs/gatewify-an-app.md

 The goal here is to benefit from the [SSO](https://en.wikipedia.org/wiki/Single_sign-on) feature for the new application without having to use an external authentication process.

+### Ready to launch example

+Here [is a ready-to-launch example of a secured application](https://github.com/georchestra/sample-docker-composition/tree/main/gateway/new-app) behind the gateway.

 ### Gateway configuration

 1. **Put application behind the gateway**